HOME

 Stephen Wyatt was born in Kent and lived as a child in London.
 He was educated at Latymer Upper School and then Clare College, Cambridge.

 He writes for theatre, radio, television and screen.
-I recently discovered on an old reel of tape that he directed the 'Cambridge Footlights' Revue way back in 1973, entitled 'Every Packet carries a Government Health Warning'.
+I recently discovered on an old reel of tape that he directed the 'Cambridge Footlights' Revue way back in 1973, entitled 'Every Packet carries a Government Health Warning' (1).

 His original radio drama includes: Fairest Isle which gained a Sony Award; Party Animal and A Game of Marbles, a comedy about the Elgin Marbles broadcast to coincide with the Athens Olympics.
-His most recent original play was Memorials to the Missing.
+In 2007 he wrote Memorials to the Missing, a play about the establishment of an Imperial War Graves Commission to record the graves of those killed in action..
 He has dramatised two series of Sketches By Boz for Radio 4 and one series of Tales by Thackeray.
 He has written many radio adaptations including The Old Wives’ Tale, Gilbert Without Sullivan, Vanity Fair (in 20 parts) and Tales The Countess Told, a 90’ special with Eleanor Bron.

 Stephen’s television credits include Doctor Who, Casualty, House of Elliott and a comedy, Claws, for Screen One.